-This Easy Crispy Fried Red or Green Tomatoes recipe creates crunchy, golden brown, shallow fried green and red tomatoes with cornmeal, cheese and more!
+This Easy Crispy Fried Red Tomatoes or Fried Green Tomatoes recipe creates crunchy, golden brown, shallow fried green and red tomatoes with cornmeal, cheese and more!
+You’ll love this fried tomato recipe!

 You may have heard of fried green tomatoes before.
 I had only heard of them from the movie that was based on the book called Fried Green Tomatoes At The Whistle Stop Cafe by Fannie Flagg.

-A great book, a great movie and as I soon found out, an incredible snack, appetizer and amazing in a sandwich.
-Specifically a bacon, lettuce and fried tomato sandwich.
+A great book, a great movie and as I now know, an incredible snack and appetizer.
+Fried tomatoes also taste amazing in sandwiches!
+Specifically a bacon, lettuce and fried red tomatoes sandwich.

-If you have never tried a fried green or red tomato I really believe it should be on your bucket list if it’s not already.
-I am not even kidding.
+If you have never tried a fried green tomato or fried red tomato, I really believe it should be on your bucket list if it’s not already.
+No kidding!

 As a BONUS, I’m including a copy of the original recipe I used to make my first Bacon, Lettuce and Fried Green Tomato Sandwich.

-This recipe is what made me fall in love with fried tomatoes in sandwiches.
-Might just happen to you too.
+This fabulous recipe is what made me fall in love with fried tomatoes in sandwiches.
+No promises, but it might just happen to you too.

 Easy Fried Green Tomatoes Recipe